rafelis1997/Demo/README.md

 # Demo
-Welcome to my AR demo page, this code was made as an exemple of my work with a simple AR marker scan, but we can do image tracking to!!
+Welcome to my AR demo page, this code was made as an exemple of my work with a simple AR marker scan, but we can do image tracking too!!

 This is AR all runing directly from a web page using AR.js Library ([check more about it here)](https://ar-js-org.github.io/AR.js-Docs/), with HTML/CSS and JavaScrypt.
 So you can incorporate it easily on any existing web page or place it on your provider server like any other web page.